awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 When you create a table, you specify an Amazon S3 bucket location for the underlying data using the `LOCATION` clause\.
 Consider the following:
 + Athena can only query the latest version of data on a versioned Amazon S3 bucket, and cannot query previous versions of the data\.
 + You must have the appropriate permissions to work with data in the Amazon S3 location\.
-For more information, see [Setting User and Amazon S3 Bucket Permissions](access.md)\.
+For more information, see [Access to Amazon S3](s3-permissions.md)\.
 + If the data is not encrypted in Amazon S3, it can be stored in a different Region from the primary region where you run Athena\.
 Standard inter\-region data transfer rates for Amazon S3 apply in addition to standard Athena charges\.
 + If the data is encrypted in Amazon S3, it must be stored in the same Region, and the user or principal who creates the table in Athena must have the appropriate permissions to decrypt the data\.
 For more information, see [Configuring Encryption Options](encryption.md)\.
 + Athena supports querying objects that are stored with multiple storage classes in the same bucket specified by the `LOCATION` clause\.
 For example, you can query data in objects that are stored in different Storage classes \(Standard, Standard\-IA and Intelligent\-Tiering\) in Amazon S3\.
-+  Athena does not support Requester Pays buckets\.
++  Athena supports [Requester Pays Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html)\.
+For information how to enable Requester Pays for buckets with source data you intend to query in Athena, see [Creating a Workgroup](workgroups-create-update-delete.md#creating-workgroups)\.
 + Athena does not support querying the data in the `GLACIER` storage class\.
 It ignores objects transitioned to the `GLACIER` storage class based on an Amazon S3 lifecycle policy\.

   For more information, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html), [Changing the Storage Class of an Object in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/ChgStoClsOfObj.html), [Transitioning to the GLACIER Storage Class \(Object Archival\) ](https://docs.aws.amazon.com/AmazonS3/latest/dev/lifecycle-transition-general-considerations.html#before-deciding-to-archive-objects), and [Requester Pays Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) in the *Amazon Simple Storage Service Developer Guide*\.